rsutton1/vim-config/README.md

 ## Restoring from backup

 If this repo overwrote one of your precious config files, no need to worry.
 The `backup` directory from the root of this repo makes a timestamped directory of backups.
+Backups of tmux files are in `backup/tmux` and backups of vim files are in `backup/vim`.
 To restore a backed up file, manually copy it from the backup directory to its approriate location.